eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

      This simple program demonstrates:

-     1. how to define a toplevel method, and
+     1. how to define a toplevel function, and
      2. how to `print()` a literal `String`.

      You can compile and run `hello()` from the